jmorrow1/tracer/README.md

 Tracers provide a way of creating animations with tracer.

 ## Easings
 Easings are tweening curves that control the speed of an animation over time.
-For an introduction to easing functions, try [this] (http://gizma.com/easing/).
+For an introduction to easing functions, try [this](http://gizma.com/easing/).

 ## Renders
 Renders provide a way of creating complex forms and animations with tracer.